 Organize an extended Continuous Integration process with Data Import and formatting of SQL files

-This topic provides an example of using PowerShell Cmdlets for organizing extended Continuous Integration process that includes the following stages:
+This topic provides an example of using PowerShell cmdlets for organizing an extended Continuous Integration process that includes the following stages:

-• Creation of a database with the ‘state based’ method.
+• Creating a database using the ‘state based’ method.
 This method allows creating (or updating) a database with the help of the scripts ‘from scratch’.
-I.e. a database is specified in the script “as it has to be”, herewith practically all scripts are stored as the CREATE instructions.
+That is a database is specified in the script “as it has to be”; herewith, practically all scripts are stored as the CREATE instructions.

 • Restoring unit tests on the database.